victinma/victinma/README.md

 I'm a computer science student, currently on 6º period <br> and very focused on mobile and java technologies.

-- 🌱 I’m currently learning java and kotlin
+- 🌱 I’m currently learning java and javascript
 - 📫 How to reach me: Follow me at twitter or instagram
 - 😄 Sometime i play soccer